 It’s crucial to develop and implement locally-adapted deterrence methods in order to reduce the conflict to tolerable levels.

 Many techniques are used across Africa and Asia, often not very effective as elephants are very intelligent and learn quickly how to deal with things like lighting fires, banging drums, fire crackers and even electric fences.

 Other HEC mitigation methods include the creation of larger transfrontier national parks and corridors, better parks management, buffer zones of unpalatable crops (e.g. chilli, tea or tobacco), better land-use planning and the promotion of economic activities that are not prone to elephant damage, compensation schemes, translocation of elephants and the highly controversial and ethically unacceptable culling (killing).
 There are also promising new biological methods for mitigating HEC that include pharmacological and immunological methods, such as immune-contraception, capable of modifying the reproduction/fertility of elephants.

 EAL is particularly interested in supporting non-lethal and effective human-elephant conflict mitigation projects and in developing new solutions, low-tech and high-tech.

-EAL, in collaboration with Dr. Lucy King, will support an explorative HEC mitigation project in Sri Lanka in 2013 and it’s looking for new funds to expand the activities.
+In collaboration with Dr. Lucy King, EAL will support an explorative HEC mitigation project in Sri Lanka in 2014.

-Please click HERE for more information on our projects on Human-Elephant Conflict mitigation.
+Please click HERE for more information and reports on our projects on Human-Elephant Conflict mitigation.